dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/08/13
+I wish there were editor/IDE extensions to detect conflicts with other branches or local changes of other developers in real time, i.e. as soon as you type the code.
+Maybe the lack of these extensions means that people want to be left alone more than doing actual CI 🤔

 #### 2024/08/11
 Random #IntelliJ tip.
 You can turn off native file chooser dialog (because IntelliJ dialog is just better) in IDE `Registry` with `ide.mac/win.file.chooser.native` property or in the latest versions in `Advanced Settings` with "Use native file chooser dialog on Windows/macOS" checkbox.